Landowners

 is minimal disruption.

-Investing in solar energy offers predictability, allows farmers to earn income from unused farmland and tap into reliable revenues that surpass typical farming income.
+Investing in solar energy offers predictability, allows landowners to earn income from unused farmland and tap into reliable revenues that surpass typical farming income.
 This is proven technology, secured by government-supported power purchase agreements, coupled with long-term leases of up to 40 years.

 Solar farms are low impact, which means normal farming activities can continue during the lease.
 Maintenance is minimal, construction timelines are short, and siting is sensitive to the natural surroundings, which means these solar farms bed into the landscape easily, and quickly.
 And when the lease is up, our developer-provided decommissioning bond ensures the land is restored to its original condition.